 Both payment and performance bonds are required for many state and federal construction projects, and they are underwritten by a surety agency together in nearly all cases.

-Because payment bonds are different from performance bonds, it is possible to get a payment bond without an attached performance bond.
-However, this is a rarity.
+You can get a payment bond without an attached performance bond, but it’s rare.
 Most construction projects on a state or federal level require both to be in place in order for a contractor to work on a project legally.
 In the rare cases where a performance bond is not also a requirement, a payment bond may be obtained on its own.

 Payment Bond Cost